Return to the first page of this site

 Return to top of page

-Public Healthcare in Thailand
+Healthcare In Thailand

 1828 was the first year in which Western medicine began to play a role in Thailand.
 The system now is a holistic approach using the best of Eastern and Western medicine.
-The newest faculty at the university where I teach is for Thai traditional medicine and this coexists alongside faculties teaching Western medicine.
+The newest faculty at the university where I used to teach is for Thai traditional medicine and this coexists alongside faculties teaching Western medicine.

 In 1888 a Nursing Department was established at Siriraj.
 During the reign of King Rama VI a Public Health Department was established (1918).
 In 1942, during the reign of King Rama VIII, the Ministry of Public Health was set up.